vivek7039/Leetcode/README.md

 ## Repository Details

-- Each file is named based on the problem number (e.g., `1.py` for problem 1).
+- Each folder has the problem number and title.
-- Solutions are written in various programming languages, depending on the problem requirements and my preference.
+- Solutions are written in mostly C++ or Python.

 ## Purpose